nhquiroz/hexa/README.md

-# HexLib
+# hexa

-A pico library of common JS Hex operations I use across my projects
+A pico library of common JS hex ops I use across my projects